KaiIOB/ioBroker.wiim/README.md

 	interval for refresh of player data in seconds: time between two requests for updated data

 	API request type: Wiim and Arylic use similar APIs, but they differ in the protocol used.
-For Wiim products https must be chosen, for Arylic products http must be chosen
+For Wiim products https must be chosen, for Arylic and other  products http must be chosen

 ## Available States